dracony/fig-standards/proposed/task-meta.md

 ## 3.2 Non-Goals

 * This proposal does not define any rules for how the tasks are to be configured or grouped into jobs.
-* Examples of things which this PSR does not cover: Symfony2 commands, Yii commands

 4. Design Decisions
 -------------------